What are internal tools?

 every organization on earth.

-low-code platform/internal tool builder seems to be their weapon on
+organizations, and the low-code platform/internal tool builder seems to be their weapon of choice.
+We are

 How to build internal tools?